publishpress/PublishPress-Blocks/src/readme.txt

 = I don't see the new buttons or new tools in PublishPress Blocks =
 1. Make sure the plugin is activated :)
-2. All right, that could be because the new blocks are not activated to your account, please reach the menu Adv.
-Gutenberg > Profiles > Setup the blocks to activate
+2. All right, that could be because the new blocks are not activated to your account, please reach the menu PublishPress Blocks > Profiles > Setup the blocks to activate
 3. PublishPress Blocks is pretty well integrated with native Gutenberg, some blocks are new some other are original Gutenberg blocks but supercharged by new features
 4. You can define a custom color for the new blocks, by default it's a kind of purple color